 TV is the most popular medium.
-BTV is the sole network with national terrestrial coverage.
+State-owned BTV is the sole network with national terrestrial coverage.
 Satellite and cable channels and Indian TV stations have large audiences.

 State radio covers almost the entire country.
 BBC World Service in English and Bengali is heard on 100 FM in Dhaka.

 Newspapers are outspoken and privately-owned.
 English-language titles appeal mainly to an urban readership.

 Media tend to be polarised, aligning themselves with one or other of the main political factions.